Mushroom Growing "Teks"

 Adding a nutrient dense and high water-retention substrate results in a greater yield of mushrooms (as mushroom fruiting bodies are mostly water).
 This Tek requires several steps, including preparing/inoculating the spawn, preparing the substrate, inoculating the substrate with the spawn, incubating the substrate, and fruiting.

-To prepare spawn, begin by soaking the rye grain for 24hrs, heat flashing, drying, then adding the rye grain to the colonization container, sterilizing, and then injecting the contents of the spore syringe into the colonization container.
+To prepare spawn, begin by soaking the rye grain for 24hrs, heat flashing, drying, then adding the rye grain to the colonization container, sterilizing, and then injecting the contents of a spore/LC syringe into the colonization container.
 The container can then be left in a warm (73-78F), dark place until mycelial growth has completely covered the grain.

 An uncolonized grain jar